-- 9.1 Students who require physiotherapy whilst at school should have this carried out by a trained physiotherapist.
-If it is agreed in the Personal Care Plan or the Individual Medical Care Plan that a member of staff should undertake part of the physiotherapy regime (such as assisting the student with their exercises), then the required technique must be demonstrated by the physiotherapist personally, written guidance given and updated regularly. - 9.2 Under no circumstances should Academy staff devise and carry out their own exercises or physiotherapy programme. - 9.3 Adults (other than the physiotherapist) carrying out physiotherapy exercises with students should be members of staff at the Academy. - 9.4 Any concerns about the regime should be reported to the physiotherapist, and the Academy's DSL if appropriate.
+- 11.1 Students who require physiotherapy whilst at school should have this carried out by a trained physiotherapist.
+If it is agreed in the Personal Care Plan or the Individual Medical Care Plan that a member of staff should undertake part of the physiotherapy regime (such as assisting the student with their exercises), then the required technique must be demonstrated by the physiotherapist personally, written guidance given and updated regularly. - 11.2 Under no circumstances should academy staff devise and carry out their own exercises or physiotherapy programme. - 11.3 Adults (other than the physiotherapist) carrying out physiotherapy exercises with students should be members of staff at the academy. - 11.4 Any concerns about the regime should be reported to the physiotherapist, and the Academy's DSL.

-10 Medical Procedures
+12 Medical Procedures

-10.1 Any members of staff who deliver first aid should be appropriately trained.
+12.1 Any members of staff who deliver first aid should be appropriately trained.
 If an examination of a student is required in an emergency first aid situation it is advisable to have another adult present, with due regard to the student's privacy and dignity.
 Please refer to HS2 Medical Treatment Policy for further information.